adityam/filter/vim-README.md

     [[output file missing]]

 is displayed in the PDF output.
-This data, along with the filter command, is useful for debugging what whenwrong.
+This data, along with the filter command, is useful for debugging what whet wrong.

 Yes, on, whatever
 -----------------